plan vs actual review

 Configuration

-• Core algorithms remain fixed and deterministic across deployments.
+• Core evaluation logic remains fixed and deterministic across deployments

 Security